 These jays are noisy and can make a variety of squawks and screeches.
 The most common call is a harsh "aaaack-aaaack" made when alarmed, agitated or in flight, usually with 2-3 repetitions of even length.
 Some mimic calls, particularly of avian predators such as hawks and owls, are also part of these jays' repertoire.

 These are solitary birds but can be found in pairs during the breeding season and often form small flocks for foraging in the fall and winter.
 They are shy and will spook easily, but their slow, jerky flight with an undulating path is easy to recognize.
+While foraging, Eurasian jays glean insects from foliage or scour the ground for nuts, caching them for winter storage, and those caches help reforest many areas.

 These are monogamous birds believed to mate for life, though Eurasian jays do not often stay together during the winter and will instead renew pair bonds every spring.
 A mated pair works together to build a cup-shaped nest of twigs lined with moss, grass, feathers, fur or other soft materials, positioned in a tree 12-20 feet above the ground.